MrSkaprogramm/Logisticsbase-Sfia/README.md

 The project simulates the operation of a logistics base.
 The entity truck is sent by a layer of services to the logistics base, drives into a free terminal, leaves the terminal.
-At the end of the simulation, you receive a report on the work done by the database.
+At the end of the simulation, you receive a report on the work done by the base.

 The terminal can:
 - Unload or load a truck with goods depending on the truck